 Potato curry goes equally well with rice as a side dish or with chapati.
 Spicy potato curry and raita can be a dynamic and healthy pairing option to balance the spiciness.

 I had originally shared this recipe back in 2016.
-Since then, a lot of readers have liked the recipe for the balance it strikes between the sweetness of caramelized onions and heat from the chilis.
-That’s what makes this Vegan Potato curry so special!
-It is my first choice in preparing an easy potato curry that pairs well with several main dishes.
+Since then, a lot of readers have liked the recipe for the balance it strikes between the sweetness of caramelized onions and the heat from the chilis.

 I have added a few more updates now to make the cooking process even simpler than before.
 With this recipe, the real challenge is to boil the potatoes just enough to get them to absorb the heat but not get very mushy either.
-This time, I used instant pot to boil them and got the perfect texture with a 10-minute timer setting.

 I am hoping you will try this today and this becomes your first choice for spicy potato curry recipes if you are looking for a quick and delicious option.